Sebastian-Inaba/INABA-Log/README.md

 ### Progress Updates

-- Cleaned up the AdminPost and AdminGet (previously: AdminCreate.. and AdminPostAndRe...)
+- Split up the components in to child components

-- Removed normalizeServerItem, RawServerItem adn heavy parseTags since our database call will always return the same schema
+- Fixed array parsing

-- Started setting up global tools for them after that and mobile tablet responsiveness is set up i well be spiting the components inside them.
+- Added Patch component

-- I will also start using GitHub conventional commit structure in commit messages
+- Changed some style in admin page

 #### Full Design Example (might not be final product)